 What is it: The first feature film from Simone Massi, whose impressive shorts have been awarded in festivals all over the world, Tre Infanzie (Three Childhoods) tells the story of a family through the eyes of three children living in a poor Italian village at different times of history: 1918, 1943, and 1978.
 The $4 million USD French-Italian co-production (Offshore and Minimum Fax Media) could start production next June and be completed by 2022.

 Why it’s special:Tre Infanzie is an autobiography: the three kids of the story are Massi’s grandmother, his mother, and himself, born and raised in a distant part of Marche, an eastern Italian region.
 Their personal stories merge with the turmoils of their country’s history: World War I, fascism, and political terrorism.
 Thanks to an amazing technique – scratching paper coated with black pastel with a hard-pointed tool – the animator brings light into darkness and memory into oblivion.

 Marona’s Fantastic Tale (in production)

-What is it: Written, directed, and produced by Anca Damian (Crulic : The Path To Beyond and The Magic Mountain), this feature is about a small female dog’s souvenirs of her past life.
+What is it: Directed, and produced by Anca Damian (Crulic : The Path To Beyond and The Magic Mountain) and written by herself and her son Anghel Damian, this feature is about a small female dog’s souvenirs of her past life.
 Victim of an accident, she remembers her beloved masters.
 Co-produced by France’s Sacrebleu (Long Way North) and Belgium’s Minds Meet, the $3 million feature USD is set to be released this September in France.